-Mr. Lundeen, Mr. Menell, Powershift Ventures, L.P. and Perficient were parties to a stockholders agreement.
+Mr. Lundeen, Mr. Menell, Powershift Ventures, L.P. and Perficient are parties to a stockholders agreement.
 Under this agreement, Mr. Menell, Mr. Lundeen and Mr. Papermaster were elected and currently serve as directors.
-This agreement has been terminated.
+In addition, certain significant corporate actions may only be taken if unanimously approved by the board of directors.
+Under this agreement, Powershift Ventures, L.P. and Mr. Lundeen have information rights and rights of first refusal on sales of our common stock.
+This agreement will terminate immediately prior to the closing of this offering.